 Yet every kidney transplant patient at Children’s of Alabama receives a routine biopsy six months after transplant.
 Only about one 1 in 5, however, actually show signs of rejection, meaning most of those biopsies were unnecessary.
 Now imagine there was a simple blood or urine test to tell which children were likely to reject the kidney and need a biopsy.
-That could mean going from one out of five biopsies positive for rejection to four or five out of five, sparing hundreds of children from a painful procedure they don’t need.
+That could mean going from 1 in 5 biopsies positive for rejection to 4 in 5 or 5 in 5, sparing hundreds of children from a painful procedure they don’t need.

 Pediatric nephrologist Michael E. Seifert, MD, and his team have been working for years on developing such a test, using a large biorepository of patients’ blood, urine and kidney biopsy tissue collected throughout and after the transplant process.